Knock Sensor Code Keeps Coming Back; What Can You Do?

 Is it OK to drive without a knock sensor?

-Yes, but it is not recommended to drive without a functioning knock sensor as it is an important component in protecting the engine from damage.
+Yes, but driving without a functioning knock sensor is not recommended as it is an important component in protecting the engine from damage.

 The knock sensor detects engine knock or pinging, which occurs when the air-fuel mixture in the combustion chamber ignites prematurely or in an uncontrolled manner.
 This can cause damage to the engine’s pistons, connecting rods, or bearings over time.